drift-labs/v2-teacher/source/includes/_examples.md

 }

-// Example: Make a LONG order for 1 SOL-PERP which will "fill-or-kill" if the entire order isn't filled atomically. const driftClient = DRIFT_CLIENT; // Assume you have a Drift Client set up and ready to go const sizeInSol = 1;
+// Example: Make a LONG order for 1 SOL-PERP which will "fill-or-kill" if the entire order isn't filled atomically. const driftClient = DRIFT_CLIENT; // Assume you have a Drift Client set up and ready to go, see https://drift-labs.github.io/v2-teacher/#client-initialization const sizeInSol = 1;
 await makePlaceAndTakePerpOrderIx(
 	PositionDirection.LONG,